 - Tends to be more brittle than iron and can break or crack

-- Can only be used indoors and must be kept away from furnaces and ovens
+- Must be kept away from furnaces and ovens

-Cast iron was the gold standard piping material used by plumbers for larger drain and vent lines for decades.
+Cast iron plumbing pipes were the gold standard piping material used by plumbers for larger drain and vent lines for decades.
 Over the years, many different types of pipes have emerged, but cast iron still remains.
 The quality has vastly improved, and newer pipes now use rubber couplings and stainless-steel band clamps to make leak-proof connections.

 - Long term durability